skittlemittle/weather-meme/README.md

 remember the old somebody toucha my spaghet meme? that was a good meme.

+Change yo weather settings and such in `sense.hpp`

 **saving**

 Once it has been dark for 30 minutes itll save the color of the day to eeprom.